decentraland/documentation/content/creator/sdk7/optimizing/scene-limitations.md

 Decentraland [Worlds]({{< ref "/content/creator/worlds/about.md" >}}) have different limitations, since they are loaded as single scenes.

 - Worlds published to Decentraland NAMEs have at least `100 MB`.
-That number can be increased by owning additional NAMEs, LAND and MANA on that same account account.
+That number can be increased by owning additional NAMEs, LAND, and MANA on that same account.

 - Worlds published to ENS domains have a limit of `25MB` that cannot be expanded.